dojo/docs/dijit/layout/TabContainer-examples.rst

 .. cv-compound::

-  As a simple example, we'll use `dojo.query <dojo/query>`_ to find and create the ContentPanes used in the TabContainer
+  As a simple example, we'll use :ref:`dojo.query <dojo/query>` to find and create the ContentPanes used in the TabContainer

   .. cv:: javascript